-Figure 9 shows the simulated headloss on pipes in the Village of Glencoe under 2041 PHD condition, with an addition of a 250mm watermain on Main St. between Industrial Rd. and Parkhouse Dr., serving as a second connection to convey flow from the SW Middlesex BPS to Glencoe.
-As shown in Figure 9, the simulated headloss on the existing 250mm watermain on Victoria St. between Parkhouse Dr. and Deane St. was reduced below 5km/m with the second connection on Main St.
+Figure 9 shows the simulated headloss on pipes in the Village of Glencoe under future (2041) PHD conditions, with an addition of a 250mm watermain on Main St. between Industrial Rd. and Parkhouse Dr., serving as a second connection to convey flow from the SW Middlesex BPS to Glencoe.
+As shown in Figure 9, the simulated headloss on the existing 250mm watermain on Victoria St. between Parkhouse Dr. and Deane St. was reduced below 5m/km with the second connection on Main St. Similarly, Figure 10 shows the simulated headloss on all the pipes within the Village of Glencoe under 2041 PHD, with the proposed 200mm watermain connecting to the dead-ended 150mm watermain on Tanya Dr., and the simulated headloss on the existing Victoria watermain was reduced below 1.5m/km.